TURTLE AND MANTA MONITORING

 Besides, we follow a Code of Conduct for how to behave with these magnificent animals while snorkeling and diving.
 We are very keen on sharing with the tourists the opportunity to see them, but even more important for us is that there is respect for this marine species.
 For this reason, we expose several flyers on how to behave and the code is always repeated to customers at each excursion.

 - Identification Database: help us photograph and identify green and hawksbill turtles seen on our snorkel and dive sites.

 - Nesting: we are fortunate to be one of the only beaches in the Maldives that is home to the olive turtle’s nest.
 In fact, this specie is an oceanic one and rarely reaches the reefs.
 We take minimal data while the female is on the beach so as not to disturb her.

 - Hatching: juveniles will hatch approximately two months after nesting, usually May through September.

-- Rescue: we free any turtles we encounter that are injured or stuck in a ghost net.
+- Rescue: we rescue and provide assistance to any turtles we encounter that are injured or stuck in a ghost net.